 Managing editor at MoneySavingExpert.com, Guy Anker, has been vocal about his disapproval with the deadline, especially given that the uphold rate at the Financial Ombudsman is at roughly 70%.
 He adds that “to go to the Ombudsman you have to first complain to the bank, so it’s likely banks are still wrongly rejecting claims from over half of those who have been mis-sold.”

 What to do if you’re unsure whether or not you’re entitled to money

 If you have had a mortgage, credit card, or loan in the past ten years, the best move is to determine whether or not you have been mis-sold PPI.
 A lot of people don’t even know they bought PPI, so you might be entitled to money.
 You can go to a bank to enquire, but banks in the past have been fined due to poor complaints handling.
 This means that even if you’ve approached a bank in the past and you’ve been told you’re not entitled to PPI, you may have been given incorrect information.

 If you want to find out once and for all whether you are entitled to a PPI refund, it is advisable that you get in touch with a PPI claims company.
 These companies have advanced PPI claims management software which allows them to competently deal with a high workload.
 Good companies work on a no win no fee basis, meaning that you have nothing to lose and they only benefit if you get a payout.
+But, please be aware that some companies may charge a cancellation fee after the 14-day cooling off period.
+Please always check the terms and conditions.
 We have compiled a list of the best PPI claims companies for clients who want to act quick and reclaim their money.